 I imagined this illustration as a classic National Park poster, possibly created by Hiccup himself, as he sits looking at the view with his sketchbook.

-Also included is the final poster text.
-After the piece was finished and I was trying to come up with a park name, I came across Vanaheim.
-Vananheim is a location introduced in the HTTYD show Dragons: Race to the Edge, which has a similar concept of a dragon graveyard.
-I thought it'd be a fun reference to include in the park name.
+Honestly, the most difficult part was just deciding on the name.
+Then I came across "Vananheim", it's a location introduced in the HTTYD show Dragons: Race to the Edge, which has a similar concept of a dragon graveyard.
+I thought this would be a fun reference to include while also fitting with the feeling of this imagined landscape.

 Back to Top